← Back to research

 • Thoughtful UX for Parallel Work — The team has clearly experienced the pain of juggling agents and designed around it; notifications, quick switching, and built-in diff review reduce context-switching overhead

-• Agent-Agnostic — Works with Claude Code, Codex, OpenCode, or any CLI agent; doesn't lock you into one ecosystem
+• Agent-Agnostic — Works with Claude Code, Codex, OpenCode, Cursor, Copilot, Gemini, or Amp; doesn't lock you into one ecosystem

 • Dogfooding — "We use Superset to build Superset" — the team eats their own cooking daily